 \subsection{Network backbone extraction: disparity filter}

 Network backbone extraction encompasses a family of methods aimed at reducing the size of a network by removing nodes or edges from the original structure, while preserving some essential properties.
 A literature review by Yassin et al. \cite{Yassin-2023} classifies network backbone extraction methods into two categories: structural and statistical.
 The structural methods seek to preserve specific structural properties (e.g., shortest path \cite{Grady-2012}, spanning tree \cite{Wu-2006}, community structure \cite{Rajeh-2022}).
-The statistical methods often retain statistically significant nodes and edges under a null model \cite{Serrano-2009, Marcaccioli-2019, Dianati-2016, Coscia-2017}; a few are free from null models, instead e.g., generating empirical distribution for comparison \cite{Foti-2021}, or applying information theory to build objective functions \cite{kirkley-2024}.
+The statistical methods often retain statistically significant nodes and edges under a null model \cite{Serrano-2009, Marcaccioli-2019, Dianati-2016, Coscia-2017}.

 For our interest in this paper, we apply a statistical network backboning method \textemdash disparity filter \cite{Serrano-2009}, which is widely used, suitable to apply in the context of retweet and follower gains dynamics, and computationally affordable on our dataset.
 It aims to preserve edges with a statistically significant high weight at a local scale, compared with a null model where weights are uniformly randomly distributed over its edges.
 Afterwards, nodes without any linked edges are removed.
 The disparity filter method can be applied to both undirected and directed weighted networks.
 We describe it below in the context of directed weighted networks, as in our dataset.